noahbenson/I-FOCUS/hyak/README.md

    Host hyak
      HostName klone.hyak.uw.edu
      User <NetID>
-     LocalForward 7777 /mmfs1/home/<NetID>/.tunnels/singularity-jupyter/default.login.sock
+     LocalForward 7777 /mmfs1/home/<NetID>/.hyak-jupyter/tunnels/default/login.sock
    ```
    Note that the two occurrences of `<NetID>` above need to be replaced with
    your NetID.
    Once you have entered the text above, you can save the file by pressing
-   control+O (O for "write _o_utput") and pressing enter when it prompts you
+   control+O (O for "write output") and pressing enter when it prompts you
-   to edit the filename then pressing control+X (X for "e_x_it").
+   to edit the filename then pressing control+X (X for "exit").
 There is a
    key of these keyboard commands at the bottom of the nano screen; the `^`
    symbol stands for control, so `^X` means control+X.